glensc/dokuwiki-plugin-slacknotifier/README.md

 ## Root Namespace

-To incldue the root namespace, simply put a : in the namespace field in the config.
+To include the root namespace, simply put a : in the namespace field in the config.

 ## Discord